Remember how blogging was once a journaling hobby where people wrote about friends, fashion, pets and family vacations?

 As for the sender information, you can also experiment here.

-Though the differences in your email stats probably won’t hugely differ, it’s work tweaking the sender information to find the best performing version.
+Though the differences in your email stats probably won’t hugely differ, it’s worth tweaking the sender information to find the best performing version by email testing.

 ✅ Note down what subject line experiments you’d like to try